Main Page A-D found here

 - Karma Houdini: Sophie conned the team into taking on a job that involved going after Nate's old boss Ian Blackpoole by convincing all of them that it was in order to avenge Nate's son.
 Then, when the team finds out that it was all so that Sophie could get the Second David to increase the value of the one she had already stolen, Nate confronts her.
 She avoids censure by pointing out that Nate uses their cons to avenge the death of his son.

 - In "The San Lorenzo Job" President Edwin Ribera gets to retire peacefully and use the corrupt political system to seize Damien Moreau's assets for himself as part of a deal he makes with Nate to have Moreau arrested.
 Ribera was highly corrupt in the time he was president; he had opponents and dissidents arrested and murdered regularly, but there is no indication that he will suffer any reprisal and will instead have a cushy retirement.
+The only real punishment he got was a very difficult campaign that he lost and was warned to retire else "running this country would be a pain in the ass".

 - Keep the Reward: The Leverage team work like this, doing jobs where all the profit goes to their clients.
 Somewhat justified in that their first job (a vengeance gig against the guy who tried to screw them) made them filthy stinking rich.